Antonov An-22: Development

-Only one production variant was built, the standard An-22.
-Prototypes, such as the one first featured at the 1965 Paris Air Show had fully glazed noses that lacked the nose-mounted radar of production models.
-Those aircraft had the radar mounted below the right wheel well fairing, forward of the wheels.
-Antonov designated a variant with a modified electrical system and an additional augmented flight control system the An-22A but the designation was not used by the military.
+There was a few differences between the production standard An-22s and the prototype.
+One of the most visually apparent was that the prototype was provisioned with a fully-glazed nose, and thus lacked the nose-mounted radar arrangement that was used on production aircraft.
+Instead, these aircraft had their radar apparatus mounted below the right wheel well fairing, just forward of the wheels.

-A civil airliner version with a lengthened fuselage capable of seating 724 passengers on upper and lower decks was studied but was not built.
+Antonov worked on multiple improvements and derivatives of the An-22.
+One variant, which featured a modified electrical system, different navigation apparatus, and an additional augmented flight control system, was referred to by the company as the An-22A, but this designation was never used by the military.
+A civil airliner variant was also studied; it was to feature a lengthened fuselage and be capable of seating up to 724 passengers across its upper and lower decks, however, no such aircraft were ever built.